Time for Mom

 Motherhood is exhausting.
 Whether it’s toddlers or teens, it simply doesn’t slow down.
 In order to have the patience I need for my family, I must make time for myself.

-Making Me Time
+Making Time for Mom

 Learning to Run

 When things get busy, keeping in shape tends to fall to the bottom of the priority list, but a little exercise always has its benefits.
 You feel better, you think more clearly, and experience less guilt from sweet indulgences.

 Fifteen minutes of laying my head back and resting, without falling asleep, does the trick.
 I am always surprised at how fifteen minutes can give me hours of extra energy.

 A Chapter a Day

 When my children were very young, my daily conversations included Pretty, Pretty Princess games and Star Wars light saber battles.
 I had very little to “discuss” with other adults, so I determined to read at least one chapter a day of a book that could enhance the conversation.